Login or Register for FREE!

 Lower sideband (LSB) is normally used for RTTY signals throughout the amateur radio bands when using this method with an SSB transmitter.

-There is no technical reason to use LSB instead of USB, however, LSB is used by convention.
+There is no technical reason to use LSB instead of USB, however, LSB is conventional.

 Tags: ssb digital modes